Cisco ASR 1000 Series Aggregation Services Routers Software Configuration Guide

 928862208 bytes total (286662656 bytes free)

-Extracting Sub-Packages and Provisioning File Example 2
+Extracting the SubPackages and the Provisioning File: Example 2

-The following example shows how to extract the individual sub-packages and the provisioning file from a consolidated package that has already been placed on the router in a directory that will not store the individual sub-packages and the provisioning file.
+The following example shows how to extract the individual subpackages and the provisioning file from a consolidated package that has already been placed on the router in a directory that will not store the individual subpackages and the provisioning file.
 In this particular example, the contents of a consolidated package stored in usb0: are extracted into bootflash:.

-Output of the bootflash: directory before and after the extraction is given to confirm the files were extracted.
+Output of the bootflash: directory before and after the extraction is given to confirm the files were extracted:

 Router# dir usb0: